 At this point you know the two most important test actions in Citrus.
 Sending and receiving actions will become the main components of your integration tests when dealing with loosely coupled message based components in a enterprise application environment.
 It is very easy to create complex message flows, meaning a sequence of sending and receiving actions in your test case.
 You can replicate use cases and test your message exchange with extended message validation capabilities.
-See Section 12.2, "Receiving messages" for a more detailed description on how to validate incoming messages and how to expect message contents in a test case.
+Seeactions-receivefor a more detailed description on how to validate incoming messages and how to expect message contents in a test case.